Sajid Khan (director)

-Sajid Kamran Khan (born 23 November 1970) is an Indian film director, television presenter, comedian and an actor who works in the Bollywood film industry.
+Sajid Kamran Khan (born 23 November 1970) is an Indian film director, television presenter, comedian and an actor who works in the Hindi film industry.
+He was best known for the Housefull film series, Heyy Babyy (2007) and Humshakals (2014).
+Khan also served as a judge on the Indian reality television show Nach Baliye.
 He is the brother of choreographer Farah Khan.

-He is best known for the Housefull film series, Heyy Babyy (2007), Himmatwala (2013) and Humshakals (2014).
-Khan also served as a judge on the Indian reality television show Nach Baliye.
+In 2022, he participated in the Colors TV's reality show Bigg Boss 16.
+He walked out of the show on day 106 due to professional commitments.
+He is Parsi as some of his ancestors are Parsi.

 Early life

-Sajid Khan was born in Mumbai, Maharashtra, the son of former actor Kamran Khan and his wife Menaka Khan (née Irani).
+Sajid Khan was born in Mumbai, Maharashtra, the son of former stuntman-turned-director Kamran Khan and his wife Menaka Khan (née Irani).
 He has one sister, Farah Khan, who is a choreographer, director, producer and actor.
-Farah is married to Shirish Kunder, also a producer, editor and director of films.
+Farah's husband, Shirish Kunder, is also a producer, editor and director of films.
 Khan has other connections to the film industry: former actresses Honey Irani and Daisy Irani are his mother's sisters and filmmakers Farhan Akhtar and Zoya Akhtar are his maternal cousins.

 Khan completed his primary education from Maneckji Cooper School in Mumbai and then graduated from Mithibai College.
-At age 16, while still a college student, he started DJing at various parties and social events.
+Hindi film actor Ajay Devgn was his college friend.

+His father Kamran used to direct black-and-white B-grade films featuring actor Dara Singh but in an attempt to transition into mainstream cinema, he invested his life savings and mortgaged his assets to produce an ambitious project starring Sanjeev Kumar.
+However, midway through production, Kumar reportedly left the film, leaving it incomplete and causing Kamran significant financial ruin.
+In order to repay the debts, the family had to sell everything they owned, including cars and jewellery, and Sajid, at age 16 and while still a college student, had to start DJing at various parties and social events.

 Career

+Television host and judge

 Khan began his career as a host of the TV show Main Bhi Detective in 1995.

 He then hosted a music countdown show Ikke Pe Ikka in 1996.
 The show entered the Limca Book of Records as the longest running countdown show to be aired on Indian television with the same host.

-In Kehne Mein Kya Harz Hai he played triple roles; the show made 200 episodes which were aired from 1997 to 2001.
+In Kehne Mein Kya Harz Hai he played triple roles; the show, which aired on Sony TV, made 200 episodes which were aired from 1997 to 2001.
+It was a television talk and comedy show featuring humorous interviews, light banter, and celebrity interactions, often parodying older Hindi movies.

+In 2008, he hosted a talk show, Sajid's Superstars and also judged India's Got Talent season 2.

+Along with Terrence Lewis and Shilpa Shetty, Khan was a judge on Nach Baliye Season 5 (2012–2013) and Season 6 (2013–2014).

+Stand-up comedy

-He also did a stand-up comedy show Sajid No. 1 in the late 1990s.
+He also did a stand-up comedy show Sajid No. 1 in 2003.
 His next show was Super Sale in 2005.
-In 2008, he hosted a talk show, Sajid's Superstars and also judged India's Got Talent season 2.

-Along with Terrence Lewis and Shilpa Shetty, Khan was a judge on Nach Baliye Season 5 (2012–2013) and Season 6(2013-2014).